 The signature coin-edge bezel also comes from the times when you had to open the chronometer’s case to manually position the hour and minutes hands.

-The only deviation from the original concept is the rather small date window with a Cyclops’ eye above it that was introduced for the practicality’s sake and the lack of the Roman or Arabic numerals abandoned for the sake of style.
+The only deviation from the original concept is the rather small date window with a Cyclops’ eye above it that is here for the practicality’s sake and the lack of the Roman or Arabic numerals abandoned for the sake of style.

 Well, you won’t find a wave-patterned dial and guilloche-decorated sub-dials on a real maritime chronometer either.

 The new collection is powered by the UN-26 movement, which is, alas, not an in-house caliber, but a decorated and readjusted ETA 2892 base caliber that you may also find inside the more robust DOXA SUB 5000T Seaconqueror semi-professional diving tool.